If you notice your Mac’s battery draining faster after updating to macOS Mojave, you’re not alone.

-- Only keep necessary apps open.
-If you’re working in a web browser, try to have as few tabs open as possible.
+- Only keep the necessary apps open.
+If you’re working on a web browser, try to have as few tabs open as possible.

 - If you don’t mind aesthetic downgrades, consider navigating to System Preferences —> Accessibility —> Display and checking Reduce Motions and Reduce Transparency to turn those features off.